Reinventing IT: How Strategic Enterprise Design Leads Digital Transformation

 2. Sprint Small

 Big shifts can take months or years to happen.
 To make progress quickly we need a rigorous focus on key challenges relevant to the customer.
 Rather than spending weeks on long term plans and roadmaps out of touch with the dynamics of a complex enterprise environment, we see successful Enterprise Design happen in small Design Sprints with clear priorities and scope.
 The sprint outcomes add to the bigger picture of projects and initiatives, and validate tangible prototypes of future options.

 Beyond optimizing operations or following technology trends, successful Enterprise Designers shift to informing strategic decisions.
 They create actionable models based on an understandable design and architecture language, to co-create and communicate design options with different stakeholders.
 They openly share models adapted to their audiences, telling stories rather than exposing complexity.

 At our Intersection’16 conference in Copenhagen, Louise Downe from the UK Government Digital Service delivered the closing keynote.
 Her unit is responsible for the website GOV.UK, a site that will regroup all digitally enabled public services in the UK.
 Starting from the idea of designing public services that are useful to citizens, the group is transforming Government services, processes, systems and entities.
 Their work has impact on the way the way services work, their structure and even policy.

 Digital transformation doesn’t stop at IT infrastructure, a website, or any team or silo.
 What it transforms is the enterprise, so it is also the enterprise we have to redesign.

-Join our seminar Nov 22–23 in London, and have a look at the framework to learn more about Enterprise Design!
+Join INTERSECTION Conference in Prague, September 6–7, 2018, and have a look at the framework to learn more about Enterprise Design!
 Thanks to Benjamin Falke and Gerry McGovern for their valuable input on this piece.